jan-cieslik/cancer_informatics/docs/Using_R/variables.md

 ## Printing variables

 If you would like to see the contents of a variable, you can simply type out the name of the variable in the console.
-This is different to other programming languages, such as Python, where you usually use a function such as `print()` to display the content of the variable.
-You can also use this function in R to print variables.
+You can also use the `print()` function to print the value of variables.

 ```r
 colour_favourite <- "blue"